 - no need to post prescriptions, saving time and removing the risk of prescriptions getting lost in the post

-- urgent or replacement prescriptions no longer need to be faxed
+- replacement prescriptions no longer need to be faxed

 Spend less time dealing with prescriptions

 - standardised prescription information reduces the number of queries from dispensers

 - improved prescription accuracy reduces the chances of patients receiving the wrong medication